Meet the Team

 Within my time at M&D Care, I have been a Registered Manager in several homes and worked in the M&D Care Domiciliary Care Agency.

-In my 6 years with M&D Care, I have worked with complex learning disability, mental health and worked in the PBS department.
+In my time with M&D Care, I have worked with complex learning disability, mental health and worked in the PBS department.

 I am a BILD (British Institute of Learning Disability) member.
 I have responsibility for ensuring that standards are maintained and the organisation.
 I regularly spend time in the services with the workers focusing on best practices.

-I also have Direct Line management responsibility of the Registered Managers in the organisation and spend my week working in all of M&D Cares services.
+I also have direct line management responsibility of the Head of Services in the organisation and spend my week working in all of M&D Cares services.